akoerner/distance_running/sections/distance_running.md

-# Titles
+# Working Titles
 - Running from a professed non-runner
 - Discovering the Runner Within: A Journey from A professed Non-Runner to a Distance runner
+- Discovering Your Inner Runner: A Journey from A professed Non-Runner to a Distance Runner

 ![Runner](runner.png)
 ![Runner 1](runner1.png)